bolderflight/lis3mdl/README.md

 ## Methods

+**Lis3mdl()** Default constructor, requires calling the Config method to setup the I2C or SPI bus and I2C address or SPI chip select pin.

 **Lis3mdl(TwoWire &ast;i2c, const I2cAddr addr)** Creates a *Lis3mdl* object using I2C communication.
 A pointer to the bus is passed along with the I2C address.
 The primary address (0x1C) should be used if SDO is grounded and the secondary address (0x1E) if SDO is pulled high.

 ```C++